-2. More explicit procedures for investigating allegations
+3. More explicit procedures for investigating allegations

-We appreciate the draft policy's inclusion of procedures for "Addressing Scientific Integrity Concerns" (pages 15-16) and the fact that the procedures include the possibility of informal consultations, formal complaints and investigations, and appeals from both complainants and respondents.
-The procedures specify that when investigations are opened, the HHS scientific integrity official (SIO) will form an investigation committee along with at least two other Scientific Integrity Council members or their delegates; Council members are senior career employees from different divisions.
+We appreciate the draft policy's inclusion of procedures for "Addressing Scientific Integrity Concerns" and the fact that the procedures include the possibility of informal consultations, formal complaints and investigations, and appeals from both complainants and respondents.
 We recommend that the revised policy contain the following as well, and that procedures be published in the Federal Register.